P2P Scholarship – Frequently Asked Questions

 - Must be enrolled in full-time, 12 or more credits per semester

 - Must reside in either Stamford, Norwalk, Darien, New Canaan, Westport, Wilton, Weston or Greenwich

 - Must be able to demonstrate financial need

 Eligibility for The John and Ethel Kashulon Scholarship:

 - Must be eligible for and provide a copy of your Student Aid Report (SAR) from the FAFSA

-- Must be enrolled in a vocational or technical degree program in 2020/2021
+- Must be enrolled in a vocational or technical degree program

 - Must reside in Stamford, Norwalk, Darien, New Canaan, Westport, Wilton, Weston, Greenwich or Bridgeport